genesos/AttrAjax/README.md

 ###data-aa-subform
 Specifies css selector of the fake form that you want to use like form tag.
 All input data with name attribute in the selected fake form will be sended to the server and be validated automatically.
+You can use the fake forms in the real form tag.
 - Optional
 - Type: String (css selector of only block element, ex: "#subformid")
 - Default: null